rubicus/rubicus.github.io/_posts/2016-09-03-repairing-tv-1.markdown

 certain about the tolerances that I have to play with here.
 I'm slightly concerned about the 13 V rail measuring 12.4 V during load, so if I can't find the problem elsewhere I might get back to that.
 Should be alright though I think.
-I am having some trouble finding a good reference for how big these can be though, so if anyone has any good info on that, be sure to tell me! :)
+However, I am having some trouble finding a good reference for how big these can be, so if anyone has any good info on that, be sure to tell me! :)

 <img src="/img/tv-repair/measure.jpg">